 Don’t sign an exclusive listing agreement with any agency.
 At GoDutch Realty, we NEVER take an exclusive listing.
-In our opinion, asking sellers to sign an exclusive listing agreement tells them to put all their eggs in one basket.
+We believe asking sellers to sign an exclusive listing agreement tells them to put all their eggs in one basket.
 The Costa Rican real estate market in the Central Valley works on open listings, where sellers can list their property with every agent they want.
-AND they’re free to sell it themselves at the same time without having to pay an agent.
+And they’re free to sell it themselves simultaneously without paying an agent.

 We do everything we can to sell your property, for free, until closing.
 That’s when you pay us.
 We do all the work and marketing for free until we sell your property.
 Isn’t that an incredible deal?

-If you are selling a property in Costa Rica, you have to accept that things work differently than what you are accustomed to.
+If you are selling a property in Costa Rica, you must accept that things work differently than what you are accustomed to.
 Don’t expect you’ll be able to do it YOUR way.
 Costa Rica has different rules and laws, so you must adjust to the country.

 3. No MLS

-Costa Rica does not have a real MLS, as you know in the United States, for example.
-Therefore, signing an exclusive listing agreement with only one agency is a suicide, and listing your property with several agencies is necessary.
+Costa Rica does not have a real MLS like the United States.
+Therefore, signing an exclusive listing agreement with only one agency is suicide, and listing your property with several agencies is necessary.
 Some agencies might not agree with what I say because it doesn’t fit their picture of doing business: they just sit on the listing and hope another agency brings a buyer.
 Then they don’t have very much work to do.

 Most buyers do not work with a buyer’s agent.
 Instead, they shop around and look at homes with many different agents.